Seiya Suzuki Player Props: Cubs vs. Orioles

 Orioles Pitching Rankings

-- Orioles pitchers combine to rank 18th in baseball in home runs allowed (80 total, 1.2 per game).
+- The Orioles rank 17th in baseball in home runs surrendered (80 total, 1.1 per game).

-- Gibson gets the start for the Orioles, his 15th of the season.
-He is 8-3 with a 3.90 ERA and 58 strikeouts through 83 2/3 innings pitched.
+- Kremer gets the start for the Orioles, his 15th of the season.
+He is 7-3 with a 4.74 ERA and 65 strikeouts through 76 2/3 innings pitched.

-- His most recent appearance came on Sunday against the Kansas City Royals, when the right-hander threw 6 1/3 innings, surrendering three earned runs while allowing seven hits.
+- His most recent time out was on Tuesday against the Toronto Blue Jays, when the righty threw six innings, surrendering two earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.